 Turkey viral hepatitis is an acute, highly contagious, frequently subclinical disease of turkey poults 5 wk of age.
-The disease is widespread and common in some areas with morbidity rates of up to 100%.
+The disease is widespread and common in some areas, with morbidity rates of as much as 100%.
 Mortality has been reported only in poults, is confined to a 4- to 8-day period, and may reach 25%.

 A picorna-like virus from poults with typical lesions has been reported, but its etiologic role has not been conclusively established.
-The causal virus has not been fully classified.
+The causal virus has not been fully classified, but a picornavirus from turkeys with typical lesions of turkey viral hepatitis has been molecularly characterized and proposed as a new species in the order Picornavirales.
 It is isolated without difficulty from the liver and a variety of other tissues, including the pancreas, spleen, and kidney, as well as feces.
 The virus is isolated less consistently from older birds.
 It grows readily in the yolk sac of 5- to 7-day-old chicken or turkey embryos.
-It is thermostabile; resistant to ether, phenol, and creolin but not formalin; and susceptible to high, but not low pH.
+It is thermostabile; resistant to ether, phenol, and creolin but not formalin; and susceptible to high, but not low, pH.

 There is no known treatment.
 Secondary bacterial invasion does not appear to be important, but if it occurs, it should be treated on the basis of specific etiology.
 Although recovered birds demonstrate resistance to infection, neutralizing antibodies have not been detected.
 Improved sanitation may be of value in preventing dissemination of the agent.

-Last full review/revision March 2012 by Willie M. Reed, DVM, PhD
+Last full review/revision June 2013 by Willie M. Reed, DVM, PhD, DACVP, DACPV